digitalbazaar/bedrock-ledger-storage-mongodb/README.md

 * block - the block to create in the ledger.
 * meta - the metadata associated with the block.
+  * blockHash (required) - a unique identifier for the block that the storage subsystem will use to index the block.
 * options - a set of options used when creating the block.
 * callback(err) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise.